What is an Individual Education Plan?

 - Evaluation – when the student will be evaluated and a Report Card prepared for the parent.

-- Transition Plan – for students with an IEP there should be a plan for transitions, when necessary, between programs, grades and schools, and for every student, over the age of 14, a plan to help the student prepare for transition to postsecondary activities such as work, further education and/or community living.
+- Transition Plan – for students with an IEP there should be a plan for transitions (when necessary) between programs, grades and schools.
+A transition plan should also be provided for every student over the age of 14, to help the student prepare for the transition to postsecondary activities such as work, further education and/or community living.

 - Log of Parent (or student over age of 16) Consultation – a record or form documenting all consultations with parents that occurred during the IEP development.
 The date and outcome of each consultation must be recorded.